digitalie/one-loader/README.md

 A webpack loader to enable single-file React components.
 Inspired by `vue-loader`.

+No databases, no programming, no headaches.
+A simple javascript shopping cart that you can setup in minutes.
+It's lightweight, fast, simple to use, and completely customizable.
+All you need to know is basic HTML.

 ## Features

 * CSS and JavaScript code co-located in a single `.one` file (extension is configurable)